 - Increased Age

 The older you get, the more your discs are worn down.
 But the good news is that the pain from DDD does not increase with age.
 Usually, the disc stabilizes, and pain is reduced within about three months.

 If other people in your family have had problems, your chances of developing Degenerative Disc Disease are higher, no matter what your age.

-While a car accident or work-related injury definitely can cause trauma to your spine, did you know that if you’re an athlete who plays contact sports such as football, rugby, hockey or weightlifting, you might also be causing trauma to your spine?
-Additionally, certain occupations like construction jobs, moving, and landscaping can increase your chances of injuring a disc and developing Degenerative Disc Disease.
+A car accident or work-related injury definitely can cause trauma to your spine.
+If you’re an athlete who plays contact sports such as football, rugby, hockey or weightlifting, you might also cause trauma to your spine.
+Certain occupations like construction jobs, moving, and landscaping can also increase your chances of injuring a disc and developing Degenerative Disc Disease.

 Usually we think of smoking as being bad for the lungs, but it also affects your spine.
 Nicotine poisons the system and robs the discs of essential nutrients.
-The carbon monoxide that smokers introduce into their bodies, gets into the blood stream and keeps the discs from absorbing the nutrients they need.
-As the discs become weaker, they’re more likely to degenerate.
+Carbon monoxide gets into the blood stream and keeps discs from absorbing needed nutrients.
+The discs get weaker, and more likely to degenerate.
 Smokers also cough a lot, which puts added pressure on the spine and can lead to ruptured discs.

-Carrying extra weight is not just bad for your heart!
-It also puts extra strain on your spine.
-Additionally, if you’re obese, it’s hard to be active, which can contribute to the development of Degenerative Disc Disease.
-And inability to move around also restricts the movement that can sometimes relieve the disc pain.
+Carrying extra weight will strain on your spine.
+It is also hard to be active and that can contribute to the development of Degenerative Disc Disease.
+If you are obese, it can also be hard to move around — movement that could possibly relieve disc pain.

 So how do you know if you have Degenerative Disc Disease?